 A home swap holiday is a brilliantly simple concept, but it's normal for families to have reservations.
-Nicki Grihault investigates the world of home swapping and talks to families who've been there, done it.
+Nicki Grihault investigates the world of home swapping and talks to families who've been there, done it

 Seen the film The Holiday and fancy staying in a cute cottage or an LA mansion for a spell?
 As the average British family spends up to two months’ salary on their summer holiday – with most of it going on accommodation – home-swapping is a no-brainer for families travelling for longer periods.
 It’s a simple idea.
 You offer your own home to travellers, while staying in other people’s homes for free while travelling the globe.
-Although home-swapping has been around since the 1950s, international websites such as Love Home Swap have breathed new life into the concept.
+Although home-swapping has been around since the 1950s, international websites such as Love Home Swap have breathed new life into the concept

 Set up just five years ago, Love Home Swap is now the largest home swapping club worldwide, with 85,000 homes in 160 countries to choose from.
 It offers a two week free trial - and membership costs from £12 a month.
 Described as 'like a dating site but for your home', you pick a home you want to stay in, from a range of stylish properties, make the swap (either directly with the owner or through a clever points swapping system) and then off you go.

 Unlike the instantaneous swap depicted on The Holiday, it takes a bit of effort to secure your dream property, from de-cluttering your home and taking decent pictures, to creating a personalised family profile and searching for places to stay and communicating with possible swaps.
 It requires trust on both sides.
-An obvious benefit of home swapping are the cost savings a family makes in staying in someone else’s home while opening your kids eyes to the world.
+An obvious benefit of home swapping is the cost savings a family makes in staying in someone else’s home while opening your kids' eyes to the world.

 Less obvious perks include homey conveniences on hand, from salt and pepper and kitchen towel to toys for the kids, which take the stress out of travel.
 Home swapping tempts families to consider travelling to places off their radar and allows them to travel like a local, as a part of the neighbourhood.